jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 <img src="docs/bugs/bug5.png" alt="a screenshot of bug 5">
 </details>

-The following issues remain unfixed, and as a consequence the features were removed so as to maintain a strong user experience without error messages to interrupt it.
+The following issues remain unfixed, and as a consequence the features were not implemented so as to maintain a strong user experience without error messages to interrupt it.

 * Sending reset password request results in 504 error
 <details>